Kinderdijk in winter

 Anyone looking for a bit of peace and quiet will find that the winter period is a great time to visit Kinderdijk UNESCO World Heritage.
 Come by and feast your eyes on the breath-taking countryside, and if you’re lucky, you might catch it covered in a blanket of pure white snow.

-Every year, as temperatures plummet far below freezing point, people from all around the Netherlands start to warm up in response.
-The whole country is gripped by a pandemic, as an annual surge of ice-skating fever takes hold.
+Every year, as temperatures plummet far below freezing point, people from all around the Netherlands start to warm up in response as an annual surge of ice-skating fever takes hold.
 Within the confines of Kinderdijk World Heritage, this fever pitch is raised even further, with people visiting on sleds, on bicycles, wearing their skates, and even plodding through the wintery landscape bent low behind their wheeled walkers.
 The minute the ice seems thick enough to set foot upon it, the entire nation drops everything to rush out and test it.
 Nothing can stop us in our passionate love affair with the glacial charms of Dutch winter.
 Just like the churning waters that we have been battling for centuries, their frozen counterpart has become deeply ingrained in our national identity.